-Records should be available as long as the business needs them. it is very important to know how each type of records should be archived.
+Records should be available as long as the business needs them. it is very important to know how each type of record should be archived.

 4- Create and implement a records policy

 This is crucial for preserving record control and being compliant.
-For record management, each industry needs adhere to a set of laws and regulations.
+For record management, each industry needs to adhere to a set of laws and regulations.
 Begin by identifying these industry and country-specific rules, and then create a records retention timeline.

 5- Recording, tracking, and monitoring

 You must guarantee that you have complete history and control over the lifespan of a record.
 This is readily accomplished through the use of technology that allows you to know where documents are maintained, who has access to them, what the automated retention policy is, and so on.

 6- Use software

 We live in a world where technology plays a significant part in how businesses prosper.
 Using RIM software allows you to govern and manage records digitally, automate retention regulations, regulate access, and so on.

 Consider this a must-do step to improve your records keeping.